jovianArchiver/V3R/rules.md

 ## Units
-Your Teams are grouped into Units, platoons in most cases, but sometimes companies, typically of three to ten tanks or 30 to 100 infantrymen.
+Teams are grouped into Units, platoons in most cases, but sometimes companies, typically of three to ten tanks or 30 to 100 infantrymen.
 In battle a Unit usually operates as one, manoeuvring across the battlefield together and engaging the same foes.

 Each Unit has a **Unit Command** team.
 In the case of Infantry, Gun and Artillery units, the Command Team is a Small Infantry Team.
 In Tank and Transport units, the Unit Command Team is one of the Vehicles in the Unit.
 If the Unit Command team is destroyed, and no replacement is available, the Unit becomes Out of Command.
 This is explained further in the Command section of this book.